Visual kunstmatige intelligentie

 Electric psychotherapist

-Not for nothing do organizations such as consumer association and children’s phone warn against carelessness and indiscriminate belief in artificial intelligent interference.
+Not for nothing do organizations such as Consumers Union and Children’s Telephone warn against carelessness and blind faith in artificial intelligent interference.

 Parents were startled when they noticed a chatbot making dates with their children.
 So did Snapchat’s bizarre chatbot My Ai.
 Popular especially among children, Snapchat with My Ai works with ChatGPT and provides users with information almost instantly.
 He goes the extra mile in this by pretending to be your friend.
 My Ai introduces itself as a person and children can discuss all sorts of things with this chatbot, which thus even goes so far as to make appointments!
 Because children think they are sitting talking to a friend, the line between reality and virtual world blurs.
 They themselves provide the data to which the chatbot responds.
 Which responds to the children’s needs and problems.
 On its own initiative, the robot comes up with suggestions of where to meet and even tells you what clothes it will wear.